KannonZenetism/zenetism-field-physics/structural-physics/SP01-structural-physics-foundations.md

 Key principles:
 - Every centropic dimension (Cᵢ) has an entropic mirror (Eᵢ), forming ± pairs.
-- Physical laws are interpreted as consonance and nexus conditions.
+- Physical laws are interpreted as consonance and bridging conditions.
 - Mirror failures are diagnosed as entropic collapse states.
 - Invariants and seals provide measurable criteria for coherence.